JuliaDynamics/Associations.jl/docs/src/api/discretization_counts_probs_api.md

 codify
 ```

-In summary, the two main ways of discretizing data in CausalityTools are as follows.
+In summary, the two main ways of discretizing data in Associations are as follows.

 - The [`CodifyPoints`](@ref) discretization scheme encodes input data on a point-by-point
     basis by applying some [`Encoding`](@ref) to each point.